-The Student Voice Survey is a confidential, on-line survey collecting student feedback on specific aspects of the classroom experience and teaching practice.
+The Student Voice Survey is a confidential survey collecting student feedback on specific aspects of the classroom experience and teaching practice.

-- All teachers will participate in the state-approved Student Voice Survey annually with a minimum of one identified group of students. - Student selection for participation must be consistent across the district. - Results will be used as a source of evidence for Professional Practice. - Formative years' data will be used to inform Professional Practice in the summative year. - All teachers and appropriate administrative staff will read, understand, and sign the district's Student Voice Ethics Statement. - The Student Voice Survey will be administered between the hours of 7:00 AM and 5:00 PM local time. - The survey will be administered in the school. - Survey data will be considered only when ten or more students are respondents.
+- All teachers will participate in the state-approved Student Voice Survey annually with a minimum of one identified group of students. - Student selection for participation must be consistent across the district. - Results will be used as a source of evidence for Professional Practice. - Formative years' data will be used to inform Professional Practice in the summative year. - All teachers and appropriate administrative staff will read, understand, and sign the district's Student Voice Ethics Statement. - The Student Voice Survey will be administered between the hours of 7:00 AM and 5:00 PM local time - The survey will be administered in the school. - Survey data will be considered only when ten or more students are respondents.

-- ✓ Identify a District Student Voice Survey Point-of-Contact. - ✓ Identify the process for determining the student group(s) who will participate in the survey. - ✓ Describe the process for ensuring equal access to all students. - ✓ Identify the timeline for administration of the state approved Student Voice Survey. - ✓ Describe process for cases where there are less than ten students. - ✓ Identify any differences in processes for other professionals or alternative settings. - ◆ The District Student Voice Survey Point-of-Contact will be the Chief of Data Management/Designee. - The Student Voice Teacher Leader with the assistance of the school TPGES Implementation Team will schedule student groups for the student voice surveys and ensure equal access to all students, with necessary IEP/504 accommodations. - Only one class/section per teacher will participate in the survey, as it fits the school schedule. - Schools will monitor to ensure each student has the opportunity to participate, but no one student is overburdened with surveys on multiple teachers. - The survey will be completed each year by April 30th. - Teachers will only have access to their own student voice survey data. - Principals and assistant principals will have access to all student voice survey data. - Only certified staff members with ten or more students will have student voice survey results, which may be utilized as a source of evidence. - Certified staff members with less than ten students may participate using a paper/pencil version. - Due to the variations in services provided by other professionals and by teachers in alternative settings, administration of the student voice survey is at the discretion of the employee, in consultation with the supervisor.
+- The District Student Voice Survey Point-of-Contact will be the Chief of Data Management/Designee. - ◆ The Student Voice Teacher Leader with the assistance of the school TPGES Implementation Team will schedule student groups for the student voice surveys and ensure equal access to all students, with necessary IEP/504 accommodations. - Only one class/section per teacher will participate in the survey, as it fits the school schedule. - Schools will monitor to ensure each student has the opportunity to participate, but no one student is overburdened with surveys on multiple teachers. - The survey will be completed each year by March 30th. - Teachers will only have access to their own student voice survey data. - Principals and assistant principals will have access to all student voice survey data. - Only certified staff members with ten or more students will have student voice survey results, which may be utilized as a source of evidence. - Certified staff members with less than ten students may participate using a paper/pencilversion. - Due to the variations in services provided by other professionals and by teachers in alternative settings, administration of the student voice survey will be collaboratively determined between the employee and the supervisor.